 Tier 9-10 vehicles tend to be unprofitable even with a 50% win ratio and a premium account.
 So it's either playing with a platoon to rely less on the mercy of the autobalancer - or grinding repair and ammo money with other tanks.

-No matter how cool it may be to drive with historically accurate modules, they are (usually) not the best choice.
+No matter how cool it may be to drive with a historically accurate module configuration, they tend to not be the best choice, with a few exceptions.

 More often than not, players jump to conclusions about the battle results just from seeing the tank line-ups and players rallied by a top-tier tank will usually give their all to support it.